-- Top with the sweet corn kernels and blueberries.
-Pop in the freezer for 2-4 hours, or until it's solid enough for you to break into piece.
+- Sprinkle the sweet corn kernels and blueberries over the yogurt.
+Pop in the freezer for 2-4 hours, or until it's solid enough for you to break into pieces.

 - Store the bark pieces in a sealed container in the freezer, and enjoy as desired!

 - Freezing tips: Make sure you place the baking sheet on a flat surface in the freezer.
 If you need to get into the freezer while the bark is freezing, open it very slowly to prevent the baking sheet from moving.